 Salvia hispanica, also known as chia is an Ancient Grain and new functional food originally used by Mayas and Aztecs.(1)

 We are going talk about chia seeds and the many health benefits it offers.
 Plus using chia seeds for weight loss support and in your day to day life.

-Chia seeds give a huge quantity of nutrients with very little amount of calories.
+Chia seeds give a huge quantity of nutrients with a very little amount of calories.

 The seeds are high in antioxidants and nutrients especially high in omega fats, they’re high in B vitamins, and they’re also high in certain minerals like selenium.

 They contain more Omega 3 than any other crops or fish oils with no fishy flavor.